Intensive Outpatient Program for Teen and Adolescent Depression in Dallas, Texas

 Persistent Depressive Disorder (Dysthymia)

-What Are the Signs and Symptoms of Depression in My Teen Child?
+What Are the Signs and Symptoms of Depression in My Teen?

-Recognizing signs of depression in teens can be challenging for parents since the symptoms often manifest differently than they do in adults.
+Signs of depression in teens can be challenging for parents to recognize because the symptoms often manifest differently than they do in adults.
 Adolescence is a time of significant change and emotional upheaval, which makes it difficult to differentiate between normal teenage moodiness and depression.
-However, early identification and treatment are crucial to improve outcomes and support your teenager’s mental health.
+However, early intervention is crucial to improving your teenager’s mental health.

-Teenagers can talk about it or make attempts to run away from home.
-In more severe cases, they may express recurrent thoughts of death or suicide.
-Here are some common and clear symptoms of depression in teens.
-If you notice these symptoms in your teenager, you should talk with them and get professional help.
-When you call BasePoint Academy, we can offer your teen a free and confidential assessment with appropriate recommendations for treatment.
-Supporting your teen through their struggle with depression can make a significant difference in overcoming depression and their recovery.
+If you notice any of the following symptoms in your teenager, talk with them and get them professional help.
+BasePoint Academy offers your teen a confidential assessment and makes appropriate treatment recommendations.
+Supporting your teen through their struggle with depression can make a significant difference in their recovery.

 - Persistent sadness, anxiety, or a feeling of emptiness